Exelon Confirms it’s Exploring Splitting Utilities from Nuclear, Generation Business

 Exelon had gathered support last year for a bill that would have created a new state capacity market structure to bolster its nuclear fleet’s revenues.
 This “Fixed Resource Requirement,” or FFR, structure would have pulled some plants out of PJM’s capacity market, where they are likely to struggle to compete under federally mandated rules that will force state-subsidized resources to adhere to minimum bids that could undermine their competitiveness against fossil-fueled power plants.

-But the FRR plan contained in last year’s Clean Energy Jobs Act lost lawmaker support in the wake of Exelon’s connection to a federal bribery investigation alleging the utility steered jobs, contracts and payments to House Speaker Michael Madigan in exchange for favorable treatment in the state capitol.
+But the FRR plan contained in last year’s Clean Energy Jobs Act lost lawmaker support in the wake of Exelon utility ComEd's connection to a federal bribery investigation alleging the utility steered jobs, contracts and payments to House Speaker Michael Madigan in exchange for favorable treatment in the state capitol.
 Exelon agreed to pay a $200 million fine and submit to a deferred prosecution agreement this summer.

 Gov. Pritzker has so far rebuffed Exelon’s entreaties for state aid for its nuclear power plants, calling its August decision to close the Byron and Dresden plants a “threat.”
 Pritzker’s office has proposed a clean energy plan laying out his preferred path for achieving the state’s decarbonization goals, after CEJA and a rival clean energy bill, dubbed Path to 100, were unable to advance during this year’s COVID-19 pandemic-constrained legislative session.